 A luxated patella is where the kneecap is displaced out of its normal position in the knee joint.
 It may luxate (come out of the joint) to the inside (medial) or outside (lateral) of the leg.

-What is a patella?
+What and where is the patella?